London SW3 4EP

 London N1 1JH

 Simon has been the Honorary Publications Secretary since 1983 and finds London history a wonderful distraction from working as a City solicitor specialising in financial regulation.
 He is particularly interested in the growth of 18th and 19th-Century London.
-Simon has contributed to the Society’s publication on London parish maps, which exemplify how London is made up of a myriad of linked villages.
+Simon was a major contributor to the Society’s 2020 publication on London parish maps, which exemplify how London is made up of a myriad of linked villages.

 Other interests include how contemporaries created aids to navigate a vast city through street signage that differentiated between different parishes and boroughs – and he has cycled around every street recording the Victorian signs before they all disappear.